HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 This is quite troubling, but what's worse is that all of these numbers are almost twice as bad as they were just two years ago.
 Things are bad and getting worse.

-<p class="note">Note: Our crawlers didn't actually load the correct resources, so the numbers here are estimates, based in part on the byte sizes of the incorrect resources, which the crawlers actually did load.</p>
+<p class="note">Note: Our crawlers didn't actually load the correct resources, so the numbers here are estimates, based on the compression densities and aspect ratios of the incorrect resources, which the crawlers actually did load.</p>

 There are two solutions here that developers should pursue.

-For LCP and other critical images, developers need to fix their `sizes` attributes.
+For LCP-responsible and other critical images, developers need to fix their `sizes` attributes.
 The best tool to audit and repair `sizes` is [RespImageLint](https://ausi.github.io/respimagelint/), which can help fix a host of other responsive image problems, too.

 For below-the-fold and non-critical images, authors should start to adopt [`sizes="auto"`](https://html.spec.whatwg.org/multipage/images.html#:~:text=In%20this%20case%2C%20the%20sizes%20attribute%20can%20use%20the%20auto%20keyword).
 This value can only be used in conjunction with lazy-loading, but it tells the browser to use the actual layout size of the `<img>` as the `sizes` value, ensuring that the used value is perfectly accurate.